Life Trustee and Chairman Emeritus

-Bill Miller is the founder of LMM and currently serves as the Chairman and Chief Investment Officer, and a Portfolio Manager for the Opportunity Strategy and the Income Opportunity Strategy.
-Prior to LMM, Bill and his partner, Ernie Kiehne, founded Legg Mason Capital Management and served as portfolio managers of the Legg Mason Capital Management Value Trust from its inception in 1982.
+William “Bill” Miller III, CFA is the Managing Partner of Miller Family Office.
+Mr. Miller founded Miller Value Partners, where he served as Chairman and Chief Investment Officer and co-Portfolio Manager of the Opportunity Equity and Income Strategies.
+Prior to Miller Value Partners, Bill co-founded Legg Mason Capital Management and served as portfolio managers of the Legg Mason Capital Management Value Trust from its inception in 1982.
 Bill took over as sole manager in December 1990 and served in this role for the next 20 years.

 A long-time supporter of the Santa Fe Institute, Bill established the Miller Omega Fund in 2016.